 16. Ghoul (2018)

 ‘Ghoul’ is a 6-part Indian miniseries that is based on the monster, namely ghoul (an undead demon that can change shapes and survives on human flesh), prominently found in Arabian folklore.
 Set in a dystopic India under fascist rule, ‘Ghoul’ follows the interrogation of the notorious terrorist Ali Saeed, conducted in a secret government facility.
 The protagonist is Nida Rahim, a dedicated, newly recruited military officer.
-However, as soon as Saeed enters the center, his presence triggers a series of ghastly, paranormal events, revealing that he is possessed by an unearthly entity.
+However, as soon as Saeed enters the centre, his presence triggers a series of ghastly, paranormal events, revealing that he is possessed by an unearthly entity.
 As the story progresses, dirty secrets about the past of the participating officers are revealed and Rahim discovers some long-buried secrets about her deceased father.
 What ensues is a fight for survival; to try and escape from a demon that is dreadful, sly, and thirsty for blood.
 You can watch this series here.

 15. Penny Dreadful (2014 – 2016)

 ‘Penny Dreadful’, the British-American horror drama TV series, ran from April 28, 2014, to June 19, 2016, spanning 3 seasons.
-Set in the Victorian era London, this show brings together some of the most iconic, terrifying characters, such as Dr. Frankenstein and his monster, Dorian Gray, and Dracula who prowl the quiet, dark corners of the city.
+Set in the Victorian era London, this show brings together some of the most iconic, terrifying characters, such as Dr Frankenstein and his monster, Dorian Gray, and Dracula who prowl the quiet, dark corners of the city.
 Packed with mystery and suspense, this complex, psychological horror story also focuses on one’s personal demons, which are sometimes more fearsome than actual monsters.
 You can watch this series here.

 13. Supernatural (2005)

-Cool, good-looking ghostbusters and a lot of supernatural entities – ‘Supernatural’ has both the elements that make it a gripping watch.
+Cool, good-looking ghostbusters and a lot of supernatural entities – ‘Supernatural’ have both the elements that make it a gripping watch.
 This American dark fantasy television series revolves around brothers Sam and Dean as they hunt demons, ghosts, and monsters.
 The duo travels across America in a black 1967 Chevy Impala while investigating and tackling paranormal occurrences that cannot be explained with scientific reasoning.
 The supernatural entities range from characters mentioned in popular American urban legends to classic folklore creatures like vampires, werewolves and ghosts.
 You can watch this series here.

 12. The Order (2019)

-‘The Order’, a horror drama TV series about a certain mysterious cult, premiered on Netflix on March 7, 2019.
-The plot is centered around a new college student, Jack Morton as he finds out about The Hermetic Order of the Blue Rose — a secret society which preaches and trains recruits in the art of dark magic — and joins it.
+‘The Order’, a horror-drama TV series about a certain mysterious cult, premiered on Netflix on March 7, 2019.
+The plot is centred around a new college student, Jack Morton as he finds out about The Hermetic Order of the Blue Rose — a secret society which preaches and trains recruits in the art of dark magic — and joins it.
 However, in a shocking reveal that involves a twisted family plot, it is revealed that Jack’s grandfather had planned this whole thing so that his grandson can avenge his mother’s death by punishing his father.
 In his quest, Jack also meets his love interest, another order member, Alyssa Drake.
 As the story further unravels, we see Jack being slowly drawn into the depths of the cult that involves a brotherhood of werewolves who are hunting the society members.
 You can watch this series here.

 11. Twin Peaks (1990)

 Twin Peaks is a horror thriller drama that garnered quite a cult following for itself after its release.
-It is often rated as one of the greatest shows of all times, owing to several factors such as its eerie narration of events, dark and supernatural elements, offbeat humor, and eccentric characterizations.
+It is often rated as one of the greatest shows of all times, owing to several factors such as its eerie narration of events, dark and supernatural elements, offbeat humour, and eccentric characterizations.
 The central plot of the show follows FBI Special Agent Dale Cooper as he leads an investigation to solve the murder case of homecoming queen Laura Palmer.
 Set in the fictional town of Twin Peaks, Washington, this show grabs your attention with its surreal depiction of events, accompanied with distinctive cinematography and a compelling background score.
 You can watch this series here.